Shimon ben Lakish: Banditry

-Many stories are told of Shimon's great strength and of his corpulence.
+Many stories are told of Shimon's great strength and of his obesity.
 He was accustomed to lie on the hard ground, saying, "My fat is my cushion".

 According to the Babylonian Talmud, he was supposed to have been in his early youth a bandit and a gladiator.
 Under the stress of unfavourable circumstances, he gave up the study of the Torah and sought to support himself by a worldly calling.
 He sold himself to the managers of a gladiator circus, where he could make use of his great bodily strength.
 He worked as a gladiator, where he fought with beasts and entertained the crowd.
-Another account has him seeing the beardless Johanan bar Nappaha naked (famous for his beauty and the size of his penis: אֵיבְרֵיהּ דְּרַבִּי יוֹחָנָן כְּחֵמֶת בַּת חֲמֵשֶׁת קַבִּין, וְאָמְרִי לַהּ בַּת שְׁלֹשֶׁת קַבִּין.) and risking it all:
+Another account has him seeing the beardless Johanan bar Nappaha naked and risking it all:

 The Gemara relates: One day, Rabbi Yoḥanan was bathing in the Jordan River.
 Reish Lakish saw him and jumped into the Jordan, pursuing him.
 At that time, Reish Lakish was the leader of a band of marauders.
 Rabbi Yoḥanan said to Reish Lakish: Your strength is fit for Torah study.
 Reish Lakish said to him: Your beauty is fit for women.
 Rabbi Yoḥanan said to him: If you return to the pursuit of Torah, I will give you my sister in marriage, who is more beautiful than I am.
 Reish Lakish accepted upon himself to study Torah.
 Subsequently, Reish Lakish wanted to jump back out of the river to bring back his clothes, but he was unable to return, as he had lost his physical strength as soon as he accepted the responsibility to study Torah upon himself.

 The early commentators speculated that he was a Torah scholar before his life of crime.
 His criminal career is strictly a Babylonian tradition, as it is not found in any of the western sources; according to the Jerusalem Talmud, Shimon spent his entire life immersed in Torah study and his criminal past is completely absent.

 Johanan might be called a teacher of Reish Lakish, but Reish Lakish, through his talent and diligence, soon became equal in standing.
 They are designated as "the two great authorities".
 While Johanan was still in Sepphoris, teaching at the same time as Hanina bar Hama, Reish Lakish stood on an equality with him and enjoyed equal rights as a member of the yeshiva and council.
 When Johanan went to Tiberias and founded an academy there, Shimon accompanied him and took the second position in the academy.